-On October 1, 2014, the CCP approved an update to the CCP Plan to add a re-entry employment readiness program to provide services to increase the employability of offenders.
+On October 1, 2014, the CCP approved an update to the CCP Plan to enhance BIP by adding individual and family counseling, along with other evidence-based supportive services, for domestic violence offenders.
 On December 2, 2014, the Fresno County Board of Supervisors also approved the updated CCP Plan.